-Williams, L.M, B.A.
+Williams, L.M., B.A.
 Lago, A.G.
 McArthur, A.R.
 Raphenya, N. Pray, N. Saleem, S. Salas, K. Paulson, R.S.
 Mangar, Y. Liu, A.H.
 Vo, & J.A.
 Shavit.
-2016.
+2017.
 The transcription factor, Nuclear factor, erythroid 2 (Nfe2), is a regulator of the oxidative stress response during Danio rerio development.
 Presentation at the Society of Toxicology 56rd Annual Meeting, Baltimore, Maryland.

 Winsor, G.L., C. Bertelli, K.K.
 Tsang, B. Alcock, A.G.
 McArthur, & F.S.L.
 Brinkman.
 2017.
 Pseudomonas Genome Database 2017: Improved gene/AMR/VF/genomic island annotations, comparative genome analyses, and a platform for facilitating public health genomic epidemiology.
 Presentation at the 16th International Conference on Pseudomonas, Liverpool, United Kingdom.